stevenpetryk/cheesecloth/README.md

 # CheeseCloth

 Makes filtering in Rails based on params less of a pain.
-CheeseCloth provides a helpful, 2-macro DSL to help you chain filters together that only run if a given param is present.
+CheeseCloth provides a transparent, tiny DSL to help you chain filters together that only run if a given param is present.

 * [Introduction](#introduction)
 * [Installation](#installation)